HGSE 360 - Ocean People, Culture, and Tradition

 This course introduces students to foundations of resilience theory.
 The course explores the theory of social-ecological resilience as applied to cross-cultural community settings.
 Resilience will be examined across different scales: from individuals, households, communities, and beyond.
 That said, the focus in this course will be community and, as such, a resilience analysis will require an understanding of the historical evolution of a social-ecological system.

-Weekly synchronous classes Tuesdays and Thursdays from 12:30pm to 2:00pm Pacific
+Weekly synchronous classes Mondays and Wednesdays from 10:30am to 12:00pm Pacific